This easy slow cooker stuffing recipe saves oven space and comes out flavorful and moist every single time!

 slow-cooker method

-- Preheat the oven to 300 °F Cut the sourdough into 1/2 inch cubes and place them on a baking sheet.
+- Preheat the oven to 300 °F Cut the bread into 1/2 inch cubes and place them on a baking sheet.
 Spray the tops of the cubes with nonstick cooking spray or drizzle with olive oil.
 Bake for 15-20 minutes to dry out and very lightly toast bread.

 - To a large mixing bowl, add dried bread cubes, veggie saute, 2 cups of stock (or broth) and 2 whisked eggs.
 Gently fold to combine and add more broth if needed.
 You only want to moisten the bread and not soak it to keep the texture toasty.